briankoser/sfc-listeners-guide/episodes/0097-gazing-into-the-distant-future-of-2013.md

 Ben's favorite beer is Guinness.

 Why do so many Christians not drink?
-<q class="archivist inline">It's pretty easy to read verses like Proverbs 23:31 (do not look at red wine) and Ephesians 5:18 (do not get drunk with wine) and believe it's wrong.
-That's how I was always taught, although I personally now think drinking is OK.</q>
+{% arc %}It's pretty easy to read verses like Proverbs 23:31 (do not look at red wine) and Ephesians 5:18 (do not get drunk with wine) and believe it's wrong.
+That's how I was always taught, although I personally now think drinking is OK.{% endarc %}